 Building work, on a commercial scale (alterations, extensions, refurbishment, renovation etc.) is priced by professional Quantity Surveyors in a way which reflects the degree of difficulty and cost effectiveness of each operation.

-The method they use is called (since August 2010) the New Rules of Measurement (NRM) which replaced a method called the Standard Method of Measurement which had been used for many years previously.
+The method used is called (since August 2010) the New Rules of Measurement (NRM) which replaced a method called the Standard Method of Measurement which had been used for many years previously.

 The amount of plaster he uses will be roughly the same because of the reveals (sides and top) of the window and door.
 Even if it were less, he could not buy half a bag of plaster so he would have to charge for a full bag anyway.

 The labour time will be considerably more expensive because of the “fiddly” nature of the work.
 The plasterer, instead of having no time-consuming corners on a flat wall, will have 3 corners around a window or door.